sudarshantk/honeypot/README.md

 ## Examples

-To better understand the capabilities of Beelzebub, you can explore our example repository: [mariocandela/beelzebub-example](https://github.com/mariocandela/beelzebub-example)
+To better understand the capabilities of this framework, you can explore our example repository: [sudarshantk/honeypot-example](https://github.com/sudarshantk/honeypot-example)

 ## Quick Start